It’s not really about Palestine

-Declaration from the Aboriginal and Torres Strait people of Australia
+Declaration from the Aboriginal and Torres Strait Islander peoples of Australia

 We, the Aboriginal and Torres Strait Island people, as custodians of the land of Australia, declare to the Israel nation, its people, and its government, that we DO NOT stand with the government of Australia in recognising Palestine as a nation state.